NBPub/AQI_Map/README.md

 but the code allows for any region to be specified by coordinate bounds.

 Detailed deployment information is located on the [documentation](/docs#aqi-map-documentation) page.

+## API Limitation

+As of 02 Nov 2024, a new API key has been obtained and the site will be updated until its points are consumed.
+After this, a usage report will be listed below.

 ## Motivation